hemantasapkota/djangobot/README.md

                  LoadCookies()
 ```

-## Step 2: Authenticate with the server
+Next, let's authenticate with the server.
 Django expects the csrf token to be sent as the **csrfmiddlewaretoken** HTTP header.

 ```
 client, err := bot.Set("next", "https://disqus.com/").